Back to Store

 Voigtländer is the very first manufacturer who introduced the portrait petzval formula to photography in the early 1840ies.
 His workshop is probably the most well known and offered the best optical and built quality, which stands en par with Dallmeyer, Ross or Jamins lenses.

-Condition: Really good condition overall: the golden protective laquere is in good condition and shows only minimal wear.
-The rack & pinion is complete but not really moving.
-The glass shows minor cleaning marks and a couple of fine marks on the the front element near the edges, but is otherwise crispy clear and shows a fantastic sharp image on the ground glass.
+Condition: Really good condition overall: the golden brass is in good condition and shows only minor wear.
+The rack & pinion is complete and moving.
+The glass shows minor cleaning marks and specs, otherwise its crispy clear and shows a fantastic sharp image on the ground glass.
+The lens was made before the invention of the Waterhouse stops, but luckily it features a retrofitted slot for stops (no stops included).

 A great piece of history of one of the most reknowed optical manufacturers of the early photographic age.